 - A CAG cell may in addition broadcast a human-readable network name per CAG Identifier:

 NOTE 2: The human-readable network name per CAG Identifier is only used for presentation to user when user requests a manual CAG selection.

+- A CAG cell may in addition broadcast an indication that this cell can be used for UE trying registration when the UE’s Allowed CAG list does not contain the cell broadcasted CAG identifier(s) and a CAG-only indication.

 5.30.3.3 UE configuration, subscription aspects and storage